HR processes

 • Compensation and Benefits: It involves determining how much to pay employees and what benefits to offer them.
 It may include salary calculations, benefits administration, and retirement planning.

 • Training and Development: This process helps employees learn new skills and knowledge.
-It may include formal training programs, on-the-job training, and tuition reimbursement.
+It may include formal leadership training programs, on-the-job training, and tuition reimbursement.

 • Employee Relations: This process involves managing relationships between employees and the organization.
 It may include resolving conflict, addressing grievances, and promoting employee engagement.